user1990/Bookmarker/README.md

 # Bookmarker
-Simple application for storing website urls using nothing but pure JavaScript.
-No jQuery or frameworks, just plain old JavaScript.
+Simple application for storing website urls using pure JavaScript. </br>
 This app uses Local Storage to store the bookmarks.

 <b>Version</b>